jinluchang/Qlattice/README.md

 ### Install on UCONN HPC

-First obtain an interactive session:

-`$ fisbatch -n 2 -p generalsky`

 The default build and installation directory is `$HOME/qlat-build/default`.
 If a different directory is needed:

 `$ export prefix=DEST_DIRECTORY`

 Run the build script:

+`$ ./scripts/build.uconn.run.sh`

+The script will submit a job to build everything needed.

+You can also use the following command to obtain an interactive session on a computing node:

+`$ fisbatch -n 2 -p generalsky`

+Then run

 `$ ./build.sh uconn`

-End the interactive session.
+Exit the interactive session after build is finished.

 `$ exit`